awsdocs/aws-cloudformation-user-guide/doc_source/transform-aws-servicecatalog.md

 ## Parameters<a name="servicecatalog-parameters"></a>

-The `AWS::ServiceCatalog` transform does not accept any parameters\.
+The `AWS::ServiceCatalog` transform doesn't accept any parameters\.

 ## Example<a name="servicecatalog-example-json"></a>